|

 In general, it is best to keep your inverter as

 cool as possible.
+Q:"Can

 the inverter be hooked up under the engine